michellesh/michellesh/_projects/2022-11-02-snake-plant.md

 ### Weld rods into wonky leaf shapes

-After bending the rods into wonky leaf shapes, (using photos of snake plants as reference) I welded them together with little segments of rod.
-This was my first time welding, and it was the perfect level of difficulty for a first-time welder.
+After bending the rods into wonky leaf shapes, (using photos of snake plants as reference,) I welded them together with little segments of rod.
+This was my first time welding, and it felt like the perfect level of difficulty for a first-time welder.

 ![Welding process]({{ page.images.welding-process | relative_url }}){:class="fit-image"}
 <div class="column-container">